helium/HIP/0051-helium-dao.md

-1. Provide a general structure for onboarding new WNPs to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as proof-of-coverage rules, data credits pricing, and block validation are within control of the emergent WNT DAO.
+1. Provide a general structure for onboarding new WNPs to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, data credits pricing, and block validation are within control of the emergent WNT DAO.
 2. Specify the implementation of the structure proposed through detailed onboarding proposals for the LoRaWAN and 5G networks, described in [HIP 52: